An alternative quality of life ranking on the basis of remittances

 \section{Conclusions}

-The paper has considered remittances as quantification of preferences revealed by people working abroad, underlying a ranking of countries around the world.
-Using remittances can be criticised from various aspects because: (1) the data on migrants in various destination countries are incomplete; (2) the incomes of migrants and the costs of living are proxied by per capita incomes in PPP terms; and (3) there is no way to capture remittances flowing through informal, unrecorded channels.
+This paper has considered remittances as quantification of preferences revealed by people working abroad, underlying a ranking of countries around the world.
+Nonetheless, the use of remittances can be criticised from various aspects because: (1) the data on migration in various destination countries are incomplete; (2) the incomes of migrants and the costs of living are proxied by per capita incomes in PPP terms; and (3) there is no way to capture remittances flowing through informal, unrecorded channels.

 These caveats somewhat limit the validity of our results.
 On the other hand, the proposed methodology has some advantages, illustrated by its independence of arbitrary parameter choices and favourable axiomatic properties.
-Its similarity to the Human Development Index indicates that we are able to capture at least some aspects of the `quality of life''.
+Its similarity to the Human Development Index indicates that we are able to capture at least some aspects of ``quality of life''.
 It can help evaluate a country's performance, even more finding a role model for emerging regions.
 For instance, among Post-Yugoslav states North Macedonia stands out, while in the Baltic region of the former Soviet Union, Estonia performs slightly better than Latvia and Lithuania.
 Finally, our suggested ranking can serve as a baseline for other composite indices.

-While our approach cannot immediately substitute other rankings, the suggested ranking may become an alternative to various composite indices as it is straightforward to calculate, and only requires data on remittances.
-This research will hopefully contribute to a better understanding of economic and social development.
+While our approach cannot immediately substitute other rankings, the suggested ranking may become an alternative to various composite indices as it is straightforward to calculate.
+Furthermore, it only requires data on remittances.
+Hopefully, the current research will contribute to a better understanding of economic and social development.